FEUP-ESOF-2020-21/open-cx-t1g3-pantufas/README.md

 ## Elevator Pitch

 Conference participants waste a lot of time in lines and changing seats when getting food.
-Our company helps them feel more immersed in the various talks by quickly and confortably delivering food and beverages, thus reducing time spent in lines and changing seats.
+Our company helps them feel more immersed in the conference by quickly and confortably delivering food and beverages just with a few taps on their phones.
 What makes our approach unique is the use of new drone technology to bypass any obstacle and make deliveries as fast as possible.

 ---